cybera/policy-browser/notebooks/doc2vec_solr_basic_service.md

 ## Conclusion

 I think the basic service objective question is a little less interesting in regards to the plots we make and the language used, however, in terms of the BTO I think each group is at least having the _same_ conversation.
 Unlike the affordability question where mostly saw how each group talks about affordability to them, in this case the question is so pointed that most groups seem to respond the same.
 A lot of that is likely due to restating the question itself in each response.
 But regardless, I think it's pretty clear each group is having the same conversation about this question, and that there may be small differences in common word pairs for each group surrounding the question.
-That said, I'm not sure how much we can say in terms of "who seems to be in favour of the basic service objective" vs. who isn't.
+That said, I'm not sure how much we can say in terms of "who seems to be in favor of the basic service objective" vs. who isn't.
 At this point, the most I'm willing to claim is that everyone seems to be having the same conversation in this case.